 For some reason the Smart has never been fully accepted by Kiwi car buyers.
-In a country where the massive Ford Ranger is the number one best seller it seems we like our cars big.
-Some will argue that the Smart is not safe enough but that’s not really fair.
-The Smart, even the 1st gen cars, have a good safety rating.
-It’s more likely that NZ drivers worry that their fellow road users will think they look dorky driving one, and, to be fair, they will feel very small when monstered by a 4x4 ute.
+In a country where the massive Ford Ranger is king it seems we like our cars big (and to be fair, the Smart is no family hauler).
+Some will also argue that the Smart is not safe enough but that’s not really fair.
+The Smart, even the 1st gen cars, have a reasonable safety rating for their age.
+It’s more likely that NZ drivers worry that their fellow road users will think they look dorky driving one, and they will feel very small when monstered by a 4x4 ute.

 But if you don’t care what anybody else thinks of you and you want to save money on fuel and park in the smallest spaces then the Fortwo might make you the smartest driver on the road.
-This very tidy 2010 example has an expected selling range of $4500-$6500 and it’s being auctioned at Turners Palmerston North.
+This very tidy 2012 example can be bought right now for $7790 at Turners Palmerston North.
 More details here.

 Leave a Comment